Pence in Asia to counter North Korean Olympics charm offensive

-Tokyo (CNN)US Vice President Mike Pence arrived in Tokyo Tuesday night on a swing though Asia intended to intensify pressure on North Korea and deny Pyongyang a propaganda victory over its recent decision to participate in the 2018 Winter Olympics.
+Tokyo (CNN)US Vice President Mike Pence arrived in Tokyo Tuesday night on a swing through Asia intended to intensify pressure on North Korea and deny Pyongyang a propaganda victory over its recent decision to participate in the 2018 Winter Olympics.

 Pence examined Japanese missile defense systems Wednesday before a scheduled meeting with Prime Minister Shinzo Abe as part of a trip meant to show "solidarity" among US allies in Asia.